 You want to provide valuable content to your members and give them what they’re looking for, but it’s challenging to know exactly what they want and need.
 You may be finding members slipping away because they’re not engaged with your content.

 This is likely the exact opposite of the reason you started a membership site in the first place.
-You want to provide useful content to your audience on an ongoing basis, not only to support them but also to bring in your own recurring revenue stream.
+You want to provide useful members-only content to your audience on an ongoing basis, not only to support them but also to bring in your own recurring revenue stream.